ucd-dare/CarDreamer/README.md

   </tr>
 </table>

-# The Power of Intention Sharing
+## :blossom: The Power of Intention Sharing

 *Human drivers use turn signals to inform their intentions of turning left or right.
 Autonomous vehicles can do the same!* Our experiment have demonstrated that through sharing intention, the policy learning is much easier!
 Specifically, a policy without knowing other agents' intentions can be conservative in our crossroad tasks; while intention sharing allows the agents to find the proper timing to cut in the traffic flow.